-The Senior Individualized Project (SIP) is a Kalamazoo College graduation requirement.
+The Senior Integrated Project (SIP) is a Kalamazoo College graduation requirement.
 The SIP is usually completed in the major department.
 However, a SIP may be completed in another area with the approval of that department and a faculty supervisor.
 You should develop a SIP proposal, obtain the approval of your faculty SIP advisor, and file a SIP contract with the department in which you are doing your SIP before the end of spring quarter of junior year.
 All Physics SIPs must involve science or technology, and some portion of the project must be completed independently by the student.

 Physics Department SIP Guidelines